 Headaches in children are far more common than most parents realize.
-But how can one distinguish between a run of the mill headache and something more chronic and painful like a migraine?
+But how can one distinguish between a run-of-the-mill headache and something more chronic and painful like a migraine?

-Common Types of Migraine Headaches and Symptoms: What Kind Does Your Child Have?
+Common Types of Migraine Headaches and Symptoms:

 Understanding how migraine headaches affect children can be helpful for parents in getting their children the relief they need.

-Migraines can be triggered by many factors, including allergies, stress, sleep habits and low blood sugar.
+Migraines can be triggered by many factors, including allergies, stress, sleep habits, and low blood sugar.

 Children who suffer from migraines may become withdrawn, moody, aggressive or suddenly uninterested in certain activities like reading or playing outside.